conductor-oss/conductor/docs/docs/labs/beginner.md

 Notice how we were using `${workflow.input.contentId}` to pass inputs to this task.
 Conductor can wire inputs between workflow and tasks, and between tasks.
 i.e The task `verify_if_idents_are_added` is wired to accept inputs from the workflow input using JSONPath expression `${workflow.input.param}`.

-Learn more about wiring inputs and outputs [here](../configuration/workflowdef#wiring-inputs-and-outputs).
+Learn more about wiring inputs and outputs [here](/configuration/workflowdef.html#wiring-inputs-and-outputs).

 Let's define `decisionCases` now.

+>Note: in earlier versions of this tutorial, the "decision" task was used.
+This has been deprecated.

-Checkout the Decision task structure [here](../configuration/systask#decision).
+Checkout the Switch task structure [here](/reference-docs/switch-task.html).

-A Decision task is specified by `type:"DECISION"`, `caseValueParam` and `decisionCases` which lists all the branches of Decision task.
-This is similar to a `switch..case` but written in Conductor JSON DSL.
+A Switch task is specified by the `evaulatorType`, `expression` (the expression that defines the Switch) and `decisionCases` which lists all the branches of Switch task.

+In this case, we'll use `"evaluatorType": "value-param"`, meaning that we'll just use the value inputted to make the decision.
+Alternatively, there is a `"evaluatorType": "JavaScript"` that can be used for more complicated evaluations.

-Adding the decision task:
+Adding the switch task (without any decision cases):
 ```json
 {
     "name": "add_netflix_identation",